-*Note: The Ombudsman's Office does not have the power to investigate immigration and naturalisation matters.
-However, the Irish Naturalisation and Immigration Service (INIS) do receive correspondence from that office on such cases and responds to such correspondence giving the factual position on the matter raised.
+The Ombudsman's Office does not have the power to investigate immigration and naturalisation matters.
+However, the Irish Naturalisation and Immigration Service (INIS) does receive correspondence from that office on such cases and responds to such correspondence giving the factual position on the matter raised.

 We will find this out by:

 - Feedback and suggestions received from our customers.

 - Consulting our customers through surveys, indepth interviews, focus groups and comparing our performance against previous results.